aiven/devportal/docs/products/kafka/howto/datadog-customised-metrics.rst

 Customise Apache Kafka® metrics sent to Datadog
 -----------------------------------------------

 Before customising the metrics, make sure that you have a Datadog endpoint configured and enabled in your Aiven for Apache Kafka service.
 For details on how to set up the Datadog integration, check the :doc:`dedicated article </docs/integrations/datadog/datadog-metrics>`.
+Please note that in all the below parameters a 'comma separated list' has the following format: ``['value0','value1','value2','...']``.

 To customise the metrics sent to Datadog, you can use the ``service integration-update`` passing the following customised parameters: